-Students with the grades relevant to be on this one-year course will study English Language, Mathematics and GCSE Biology as part of their 'core' studies.
-These subjects are of paramount importance in gaining access to apprenticeships, into the world of work and also onto Level 3 courses.
-In addition, they will complete a Creative iMedia Course.
+Students on our one-year course will study GCSE English Language, GCSE Mathematics, and GCSE Biology as part of their core curriculum.
+These subjects are crucial for gaining access to apprenticeships, entering the workforce, and progressing to Level 3 courses.
+Additionally, students will complete a Creative iMedia course and earn an Arts Award.
+This well-rounded programme not only provides essential academic qualifications but also fosters creativity and technical skills, equipping students for future success.